welwood08/merlin/README.md

 	python createdb.py

 Inspect and modify /Hooks/\_\_init\_\_.py as needed.
 This controls which groups of commands will be enabled.
-The SMS package is disabled by default, if you have a clickatell account to use you will want to remove the # character.
-Many alliances will want to disable the prop/cookie package, use a # character at the beginning of the line.
+Add a # character to the beginning of a line to disable a module.
+Many alliances will want to disable the prop/cookie package.

-You may also want to change the access levels for some of the commands, you should do that now.

 Merlin Access Settings
 ----------------------------